Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 Bursting into the cool of morning, Marzanna squinted as sunlight blinded her, and she heard roaring flames.
 Her skin tightened under daylight’s chill.
 Fresh air filled her lungs, a welcome relief from the harsh confines of the cathedral, though the acrid sting of smoke still coated her tongue.
 As her eyes adjusted, she saw that the cathedral had indeed become the inferno she had hoped to avoid.
 Flames rose high and fierce, casting an ominous glow against the pale winter sky.
 Tendrils of smoke twisted and turned after them, like silent carriers of countless hidden omens, and above all the chaos, the moon hung in defiance of both God and women alike.

 The frenzied shuffle of feet and rustling fabrics filled her ears as a throng of old crones, a blur of colors and expressions, surged past her.
 Tattered babushkas whipped in the wind, and fear deepened the lines on worn faces.
-In this frantic sea of movement, she was an island — still, untouched, standing apart.
+In this frantic sea of movement, she was an island—still, untouched, standing apart.
 A beam of morning sunlight slanted across her, carving her out from the crowd.
-It reflected off a patch of black ice at her feet, and in that cold reflection, she saw her face — smooth, and unmarked, as if from another time.
+It reflected off a patch of black ice at her feet, and in that cold reflection, she saw her face—smooth, and unmarked, as if from another time.
 Young.

 A sense of the surreal washed over her, familiar panic rising like a tide she couldn’t hold back.
 The shouts, the pressing urgency — hadn’t she lived this before?
 Everything blurred; sounds and sights melded into a dull hum.
 She stared at her hands, where flames had once danced, bright and fierce, but now they sputtered.
-Her skin, once vibrant with life, seemed faded, the rich hues draining.
+Her skin, once vibrant with life, had faded, the rich hues draining.
 A chill crept in.
 Shadows flickered at the edges of her vision.
 She blinked hard, trying to focus, to push back the darkness.
 But every breath felt heavier, stretched out.
 The world around her hushed.
-And the weight of a single, endless second pressed on her chest.
+And the weight of a single, endless second bore down on her chest.
 She couldn’t fight it anymore.
 Time, cold and unyielding, wrapped its grip around her, and Marzanna gave in.